-7. Water quality
+2. Water quality and Shellfish monitoring

-Regarding the issue of the Ardara discharge pipes, the Appellant claims that the discharge pipes are "currently covered by sand bank at south corner of T12/397B and therefore could not be discharging continuously at this point".
+Regarding the issue of the Ardara discharge pipes, the Appellant claims that the discharge pipes are "currently covered by sand bank at south corner of T12/405A and therefore could not be discharging continuously at this point".
 Furthermore, an EPA Discharge Audit from May 2019 "confirms stable water quality and compliance under discharge licence conditions".
 The Appellant also argues that shellfish farms are monitored "monthly for Faecal Coliform and weekly for biotoxin" and that such matters are the responsibility of the SFPA and, therefore, they are the appropriate body to determine public risk.

-8. Visual impact
+3. Visual impact

 The Appellant claims that the proposed sites are "1.2km from any point on the R251 or N56", therefore will not impact on any views from "the discovery point at Glengesh", which is cited as an issue by Donegal County Council.
 It is also claimed that it is erroneous to "assign equally high sensitivity to the entire Atlantic Way, which is 2,500km in length and gives access to a vast range of environments".
 In this regard, the inclusion of oyster trestles would not significantly impact the overall experience of the Wild Atlantic Way offer.
-It is also claimed that "it would be virtually impossible to see any trestles deployed on lower to mid parts of any application 397B, 397C", while oyster farms "are fully covered by water for 80% of daylight time".
+It is also claimed that "it would be virtually impossible to see any trestles deployed on lower to mid parts of any applications from the Wild Atlantic Way even while exposed at low tide" and that oyster farms "are fully covered by water for 80% of daylight time with no floating structures involved".